cnnacat/search3/README.md

 # search3

-my third attempt at making a dumb stupid search thing for windows
+my third attempt at making a dumb stupid search thing for windows. this thing is barely tested for any edge cases, but if you use it AS INTENDED then it should be fine.

 # Design